 I write engaging and educational news stories from my home in Upstate New York.

-I am a graduate of the UC Santa Cruz Science Communication Program and my work has appeared in Science, Christian Science Monitor, Alzforum, the Stanford University School of Medicine and the Cornell Chronicle.
+I am a graduate of the UC Santa Cruz Science Communication Program and my work has appeared in the New York Times, Science, Christian Science Monitor and Alzforum.

 In my former life as a biologist, I tested “suspicious white powders” at the Oklahoma State Dept. of Health, screened bacteria from radioactive groundwater at the University of Oklahoma, and caught bottom-dwelling scavenger fish in Antarctica.
 I earned an M.S. by studying subsurface methane-making microbes at the University of Massachusetts, Amherst and completed a degree in biology at Grinnell College in Iowa.